jbeeko/tale-of-ports/README.md

 ## The C# Version

 To create the C# version I used the templates in a recent version Visual Studio 2019 with .net Core 3.x installed to create a new HTTP Triggered Azure Functions Project.
 See xxxx for the repository.
-Except for a few changes to the naming this is what I got:
+Except for a few changes to naming and formating this is what I got:

 ![C# code.](./images/c-code.png "")